dmc-2016/dmc/README.md

 -

-Now go back to your command line and type in:
+Now go back to your Command Prompt or Terminal window and type in:

     vagrant ssh